-9. Board and Audit Committee Meetings
+9. Board and Committee meetings

-The Audit Committee consists of Mr. A. Sen as the Chairman and Mr. N. N. Tata Mr. B.N.
+The Audit Committee consists of Mr. J. Merchant as the Chairman Mr. N. N. Tata Mr. B.N.
 Vakil and Mr. R. S. Gill (Member w.e.f.
-26th April 2020) and Mr. B N. Vakil as Members.
+29th December 2021) as Members.
 Therehave not been any instances during the year when recommendations of the Audit Committeewere not accepted by the Board.